junxit/us-congress-bills-115/metadata.md

 - 2018-08-28 — Placed on the Union Calendar, Calendar No. 704.
 - 2018-08-28 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-908.
 - 2018-08-28 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-908.
+- 2018-09-04 — Considered under suspension of the rules. (consideration: CR S7810-7811)
+- 2018-09-04 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6438.
+- 2018-09-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-04 — Mr. Perry moved to suspend the rules and pass the bill, as amended.
+- 2018-09-04 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7810)
+- 2018-09-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7810)